KMak-Dev/Neural-Evolution-With-Pong/README.md

  ![image](result.png)
 Created with NEAT module, the AI only has two outputs: moving up or down.
-The neural-netowrk considers five inputs:
+The neural-netowrk first considers five inputs:
 * the y positions of the left paddle
 * the y positions of the right paddle
 * y position of the pong